bashcrumb/privesc-ai/README.md

 AI-Assisted privilege escalation helper for unix-like systems, designed for pentesting labs, CTF environments, and post-exploitation research.

-This project explorts using LLM-based reasoning to analyze system enumeration output and suggest likely privesc paths.
+This project explores using LLM-based reasoning to analyze system enumeration output and suggest likely privesc paths.
 It is intended as a research and workflow-assistance tool, not a fully automated exploitation framework.

 ---